Zeioth/compiler.nvim/README.md

 Press `q` to close the terminal after you are done.

+## Dependencies
+If you are gonna compile C#, then you need to have `omnisharp` instaled in your system.

 ## Advanced
 If you want to implement custom behaviors when compiling/running, then read this section